Compact Swing Timing

 Why it matters

-A shorter swing path effectively buys a hitter more reaction time without changing anything about how fast she can see or process the pitch — it is one of the few timing advantages fully within a hitter's control.
+A shorter swing path effectively buys a hitter more reaction time without changing anything about how fast she can see or process the pitch.
+It is one of the few timing advantages fully within a hitter's control.

 How it shows up on video